apache/royale-docs/Get Started.md

 title: Get Started
 ---

-# Getting Started
+# Get Started

 All you need to know to start developing with Apache Royale

 ## Introduction